 Moss leads No. 5 Kansas to 112-57 romp over Monmouth

-Moss leads No. 5 Kansas to 112-57 romp over MonmouthKansas center Udoka Azubuike, top right, rebounds, against Monmouth forward Jarvis Vaughan (10) during the first half of an NCAA college basketball game in Lawrence, Kan., Friday, Nov.
-15, 2019.
-(AP Photo/Orlin Wagner)

-LAWRENCE, Kan.
-(AP) -- Kansas was seconds away from another lopsided win in Allen Fieldhouse when Monmouth’s George Papas stole the ball from freshman Tristan Enaruna and ran the other way for a dunk, triggering a minor scuffle under the bucket.
+LAWRENCE, Kan. — Kansas was seconds away from another lopsided win in Allen Fieldhouse when Monmouth’s George Papas stole the ball from freshman Tristan Enaruna and ran the other way for a dunk, triggering a minor scuffle under the bucket.

 It was the most fight the Hawks showed all night.